-Prerequisite: ID-207
+Prerequisite: ID-107 or ID-163

 Covers topics relating to commercial use of space.
 Schematic planning, code application, and human dimensions as related to anthropometrics and proxemics and the use of space for special populations will be applied in student projects.
 Course may include field trips.
 (Formerly DAT-263).